 Aprons from Indiana Rug Co.
 Studio + Gift Shop

-Located in downtown Mishawaka across from Central Park, this small-but-mighty family owned shop as it all.
+Located in downtown Mishawaka across from Central Park, InRugCo Studio & Gift Shop has a little bit of everything.
 The aprons are adorable and handmade.
 You can also find home décor, t-shirts and mugs dedicated to Mishawaka, outdoor-inspired clothes for men and women, purses and more.

 Jewelry from Satori Boutique